-Leading Atlassian Partners Valiantys and GLiNTECH Join Forces to Deliver Best In Class Managed Services
+Leading Atlassian partners Valiantys and GLiNTECH join forces to deliver best in class managed services

 As part of this partnership, Valiantys will be leveraging a highly-experienced team of Sydney-based Atlassian experts.
 Dussurget says, "This puts us both in a strong position to meet our ever-complex customer support demands.
 We are very excited to kick 2020 off with our new partnership with GLiNTECH."

-GLiNTECH partners with Australia's most successful organizations to help realize the potential of your people and processes.
-As premier partners of Atlassian, RedHat, Docker, IBM and Puppet, GLiNTECH understands what it takes to modernize your IT & Business processes through automation and DevOps.
-GLiNTECH will support your teams through the journey - from implementation to optimization and training, we will provide best practices along the way.
+GLiNTECH partners with Australia's most successful organizations to help realize the potential of their clients' people and processes.
+As premier partners of Atlassian, RedHat, Docker, IBM and Puppet, GLiNTECH understands what it takes to modernize their clients' IT and Business processes through automation and DevOps.
+GLiNTECH will support their clients' teams through the journey - from implementation to optimization and training, they will provide best practices along the way.